Notes for Contributors

 The Editorial Board reserves the right to charge authors for the cost of any pages in excess of the above, at a rate of \10,000 for each printed in excess.
 Papers which greatly exceed the above may be rejected by the Editorial Board.

-3) Manuscripts should be typewritten, double-spaced on one side of A4-sized paper (ca. 21 × 30 cm) with proper margins, whose top, bottom and both sides must be at 1 inch or 3 cm.
-Contributors are encouraged to submit manuscripts electronically via e-mail as Microsoft Word files to the Editorial Board (nes[at]janestudies.org).
+4) Manuscripts should be typewritten, double-spaced on one side of A4-sized paper (ca. 21 × 30 cm) with proper margins, whose top, bottom and both sides must be at 1 inch or 3 cm.
+Contributors are encouraged to submit manuscripts electronically via e-mail as attached documents in a zipped (compressed) folder Microsoft Word files to the Editorial Board (niloethiopianstudies[at]gmail.com).
+Before submitting manuscripts, contributors are recommended to consult the Editorial Board in advance.
+They will be asked to send out the manuscripts for proofreading, the cost of which will be covered by the Association when the manuscripts are allowed for publication.
 In order to avoid character corruption, the manuscript can be sent as a PDF file in addition to a Microsoft Word file.
-In case of sending manuscripts by mail, contributors are advised to send CD-R together with a hard-copy printout.
-Manuscripts submitted to the Editorial Board will not be returned to the author, whether they are published in NES or not.
-Photographs, drawings and CD-R may be returned only if requested in advance.

 Key words example: cognition, basic color term, pastoral society, Beja, Sudan.